sortoel/overlay-docs/docs/Security/Risks.md

 ## I. Inflation risk

-Overlay settles all PnL in its native token OVL - OVL is used as collateral to open a position, it’s minted to pay out profits, and is burned in case of a loss.
-Thus, the primary risk the protocol faces is risk of excessive inflation of OVL.
+Overlay settles all PnL in its native token OV - OV is used as collateral to open a position, it’s minted to pay out profits, and is burned in case of a loss.
+Thus, the primary risk the protocol faces is risk of excessive inflation of OV.
 This risk is managed through a range of mechanisms, detailed below.

 ### A. Funding payments